chiammin97/currency-converter/README.md

-Simple Currency Convertor Tool <br>
+Simple Currency Converter Tool <br>

 To Do: <br>
-• Make Number easier to Reac
+• Make Number easier to Read
 • Round up the numbers ?